Car Accident Insurance in Alabama – How Much Do I Need?

 Alabama law requires every operator of a motor vehicle to have insurance coverage on their vehicle.
 This applies to automobiles, trucks, motorcycles and any vehicle that can be driven legally on the public roads.
 Frequent questions fielded by our auto accident attorneys include “How much do I need?” or “What kind should I have?”
 All insurance companies offer basic or “full coverage” polices that contain liability, collision, medical pay and uninsured / underinsured coverage.
 However, the term “full coverage” is misleading in that it implies that “full” coverage is “adequate” coverage.
 The goal should be to get sufficient insurance coverage for those foreseeable events that might cripple you financially should they occur.

 Liability coverage covers you for claims made by another driver due to your negligence.
 Alabama law only requires minimal limits of $25,000.
 For real world car accidents, in which people are significantly injured and the property damage is substantial, 25,000 is not enough.
-Our firm recommends a minimum of $100,000 in liability coverage.
+The Birmingham personal injury attorneys at our firm recommend a minimum of $100,000 in liability coverage.

 Collision or property damage coverage pertains to property damage to the cars involved.